Listen to this article.

 “When parents feel confident and in control of their agency, they trust themselves to navigate complicated and difficult decisions, they feel more fully informed and supported, they prepare and hold space for grief, and ultimately, they adapt better to life after loss.
 When parents feel supported and empowered, they experience less disenfranchised grief, or grief that is not acknowledged by society.”

 As medical professionals, you are often looked at as paragons of medical authority and expertise.
 When you deliver the news to a parent that their precious unborn baby has a life-limiting diagnosis and will die, you are the expert in the room.
 As their world comes crashing down around them, these parents will look to you for answers, insight into decisions, and hope.
-You are a major character in the worst moments a family’s life, and that role comes with tremendous responsibility.
+You are a major character in the worst moments of a family’s life, and that role comes with tremendous responsibility.

 These parents will likely not remember exactly what you said to them, but they will remember how you made them feel.
 Were you compassionate and understanding of the devastation this diagnosis causes?
 Did you give them permission to ask questions and process?
 Did you present their options without bias or direction?
 Did you empower them by inviting them into the process and making them an active part of the care team?

-The sense of agency that parents possess throughout the carrying to term journey begins to develop at the moment of diagnosis.
+The sense of agency that parents possess throughout the carrying-to-term journey begins to develop at the moment of diagnosis.
 Parents who experience less compassion, support, permission, and inclusion feel less confident in their ability to make the right decision for their family.
 They feel less informed and more overwhelmed following the diagnosis.
 This experience changes how confident parents feel in their care team, how prepared they feel for future appointments, and how capable they feel to navigate loss and grief.

-Every encounter parents have with medical professionals throughout the pregnancy, during labor and delivery, after their child is born, and then in life after loss either positively or negatively affects their sense of agency.
-So, medical professionals, a level of self-awareness is critical when caring for these families.
+Every encounter parents have with medical professionals throughout the pregnancy, during labor and delivery, after their child is born, and then later in life after loss either positively or negatively affects their sense of agency.
+So, for medical professionals, a level of self-awareness is critical when caring for these families.
 How you speak- the language you use- matters.
 It is important to mirror the language that a family uses.
 If they refer to their child as “baby,” by gender pronouns, or by name, avoid referring to the child as a “fetus” and make a point to use “baby,” correct gender pronouns, or the child’s name.
 Use clear, plain language in addition to medical jargon when explaining the diagnosis, next steps, necessary procedures, prognosis, or other relevant information.